Rolf Mützenich: Early life and education

-Mützenich was born 1959 in Cologne and studied political science and history at the University of Bremen and earned his PhD in 1991.
+Mützenich was born on 25 June 1959 in Cologne and studied political science and history at the University of Bremen and earned his PhD in 1991.

 Early career

 After completing his doctorate, Mützenich joined the State Ministry of Labour, Health and Social Affairs of North Rhine-Westphalia.
 From 1993 he worked as a research assistant for the SPD parliamentary group in the State Parliament of North Rhine-Westphalia until he returned to the State Ministry of Social Affairs in 1998, under the leadership of minister Ilse Brusis.
 From 2001 to 2002 he served as chief of staff to the President of the North Rhine-Westphalian State Parliament, Ulrich Schmidt.

 Political career

 Mützenich entered in the SPD in 1975.
 He has been a member of the German Bundestag since the 2002 national elections, representing Cologne.
 From 2002 until 2013, he served on the Committee on Foreign Affairs.
 He was also a member of the Subcommittee on Disarmament, Arms Control and Non-Proliferation from 2006 until 2009.

 In addition to his committee assignments, Mützenich has in the past chaired the German Iranian Parliamentary Friendship Group (2006–2009) and the German-Japanese Parliamentary Friendship Group (2010–2013).

 Within the SPD parliamentary group, Mützenich belongs to the Parliamentary Left, a left-wing movement.
 He has been part of internal working groups on the Middle East (2005–2009) and Afghanistan and Pakistan (2009–2013).
 From 2009 until 2013, he served as the group's spokesperson on foreign policy.
 He later became deputy chairman of the parliamentary group under the leadership of successive chairpersons Thomas Oppermann (2013–2017) and Andrea Nahles (2017–2019).

 In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, Mützenich was part of the working group on foreign policy, led by Ursula von der Leyen, Gerd Müller and Sigmar Gabriel.

 In June 2019, Mützenich became acting chairman of the SPD parliamentary group after the startling demission of Andrea Nahles.

 Editorial writers saw Mützenich as chairman responsible for scaring away several qualified candidates for the position of secretary of defense in the Scholz cabinet, like Fritz Felgentreu and Hans-Peter Bartels, which led to Christine Lambrecht ending up in the position after the 2021 elections.